Leer versión en español

 Our Donors

-We recognize and appreciate the generous support of the following donors whose gifts were received in 2022, with special thanks to those whose lifetime giving exceeds US$1 million.
-These individuals, businesses, foundations, governments, and international organizations make our mission possible.
+The work to fulfill our mission would not be possible without the support of many individuals, businesses, foundations, governments, and organizations.
+We recognize and appreciate the generous support of the following donors whose gifts were received in 2023, with special thanks to those whose lifetime giving exceeds US$1 million.

 • Anonymous (2)